Needlesslord/Research-Project-Installer/docs/README.md

  <summary><strong> Installing NSIS (and Uninstalling) </strong></summary>
 <br>

 First of all, you have to go to the download page, you have the link [here](https://nsis.sourceforge.io/Download).
-In this case, we are downloading the version NSIS 3.05, released Decembre 15th 2019.
+In this case, we are downloading the version NSIS 3.05, released December 15th 2019.
 [Here](https://sourceforge.net/projects/nsis/files/NSIS%203/3.05/RELEASE.html/view) you have the release notes.
 You just have to **click "Download"** in bold letters under the release date and version.

 ![1](https://user-images.githubusercontent.com/51851736/81496479-33dd4b80-92b8-11ea-92cc-c9a8f2604bcc.PNG)